A Swallow Press Book

 “The Book Keeper is a fiercely felt memoir about family shame and the transformative power of love even as it’s also an ongoing meditation on privilege and race in twenty-first century America.
 This is a debut striking in its empathetic imagination, observational acuity, and emotional intelligence.”

-Jim Shepard, author of Like You’d Understand, Anyway, and The Book of Aron
+Jim Shepard, author of Like You'd Understand, Anyway

 “In lucid and unadorned prose, Munemo gives focus to her powerful material, which feels essential to the larger cultural conversation about race in America.
 In tracing her own journey from reckoning with to ownership of her family’s past, she offers a unique and important perspective that I haven’t seen before in memoir.
 The Book Keeper does what the best nonfiction does: through a unique and deeply felt personal story, it brings larger cultural and historic threads to light with nuance and resonance.”